wodowiesel/PiFunk/README.md

 `-v` Print compilation verbose informations

-`-DRASPI1` defines the macro to be used by the preprocessor (here the PI model 0-4)
+`-DRASPI1` defines the macro to be used by the preprocessor (here the PI1 model or 0-4, else std-values)

  -> will be detected by my the makefile via the type of the ARM-Processor